 Is this Heaven?

 The film follows the journey of the farmer and how he builds a stadium for the ghosts of baseball legends to play.
-Before 2021, the Dyersville, Iowa site was a remote cornfield for Kevin Costner and baseball fans to visit, but on August 12, fans were welcome to a specially constructed stadium in the iconic movie location.
+Before 2021, the Dyersville, Iowa, site was a remote cornfield for Kevin Costner and baseball fans to visit, but on August 12, fans were welcomed to a specially constructed stadium in the iconic movie location.

 Build it and they will come